WUHAO2627/PID-Rise-Time-Overshoot-Settling-Time-/README.md

-# Fan Modeling and PID Controller Project
+# MBD with PID Controller
 MATLAB/Simulink-based Modeling and Control Design for a Fan System

 ---